Teen Kids News: Production and content

-Educational content for the show was first provided by the child-oriented Weekly Reader publication which has since ceased publication.
-From its launch until the 2009-10 season, the series began each telecast with a summary of the week's news stories with footage supplied by Fox News via its Fox News Channel in the Classroom initiative; this was eliminated in the commercial broadcast but continues to be included in the educational production as a Current Events segment.
-The commercial program dropped the newscast in favor of airing special-interest stories on issues important to today's children, and features of children and teenagers helping out special causes, which was already featured following the news summary prior to that point.
+Educational content for the show was first provided by the kid-oriented Weekly Reader publication which has since ceased publication.
+From its launch until the 2009-10 season, the series began each TV broadcast with a summary of the week's news stories with footage supplied by Fox News via its Fox News Channel in the Classroom initiative; this was eliminated in the commercial broadcast but continues to be included in the educational production as a Current Events segment.
+The commercial program dropped the newscast in favor of airing special-interest stories on issues important to today's children, and features of youths helping out special causes, which was recently featured following the news summary prior to that point.
 The series is formatted similarly to a newsmagazine and features special-interest, sports and entertainment stories; before certain news segments and before most commercial breaks, the series features specialized short pieces about environmental issues and offbeat stories.
-Sports segments are also provided during the show also in the form of special-interest pieces, and NBC Sports produces a segment that airs in the months leading up to the Olympics called "Olympic Insight" that began in 2008 prior to the Summer Olympics, featuring interviews and footage of American athletes.
+Sports segments are also provided during the show also in the form of special-interest pieces, and NBC Sports produces a segment that airs in the months leading up to the Olympics called "Olympic Insight" that began in 2008 prior to the Summer Olympics, featuring interviews and footage of well-known athletes.

 The show also features educationally-based segments such as "Word," a game in which three words (many not commonly used in the vocabulary of the show's target demographic) are illustrated by their meaning.
 The program is closed captioned and is used as an English as a second language (ESL) tool in certain areas.
-Entertainment stories have also been a common use on the series, generally aired as the final story of the telecast, and often featured interviews with up-and-coming actors and musicians which have included The Jonas Brothers, Corbin Bleu and Modern Family cast member Sarah Hyland.
+Entertainment stories have also been a common use on the series, generally aired as the last story of the TV broadcast, and often featured interviews with upcoming actors and musicians which have included The Jonas Brothers, Corbin Bleu and Modern Family cast member Sarah Hyland.